 - Critical thinking

-With this we come to some of the most effective pedagogy techniques which enhance teaching and learning experience.
+With this, we come to some of the most effective pedagogy techniques which enhance the teaching and learning experience.

-If you know of other teaching strategies too, please mention in the comments below.
+If you know of other innovative teaching methods and strategies too, please mention them in the comments below.
 Readers shall be glad to know them all.

 Check Out our highly recommended TEFL Certification Training.